albikozeli/RunningTracker/README.md

 Submitted by: **Albi Kozeli**

 **Running Tracker** is a health metrics app that allows users to track their running activities, the distance and duration of each activity as well as rate their overall experience.
+The app also tracks metrics of user activity

 Time spent: **10** hours spent in total